berndporr/Flac2Raw/README.md

 ## Unit test
 The unit test `UncompressFlacFileTest.java` contains a full example.
-Place a mono flac file called `test.flac` in the `Music` folder of your phone.
+Place a mono flac file called `test.flac` which has a sampling rate of 48kHz in the `Music` folder of your phone.
 Run the unit test and you should then see a `test.raw` in the `Music` folder.

 ## Status

-beta: converts properly flac mono to mono raw but not tested for any other formats.
+Converts properly flac mono to mono raw (see unit test) but not tested for any other formats.
 It should also work with aac and mp3.

 ## Credit